 The continuous 16-week public commenting period with NQF member support closed on April 30, 2021.
-Following the Standing Committee's evaluation of the measures under review, NQF received 18 comments from 15 non-member organizations and two member organizations pertaining to the measure under review.
+Following the Standing Committee's evaluation of the measures under review, NQF received 18 comments from 15 nonmember organizations and two member organizations pertaining to the measure under review.
 NQF also received a measure clarification comment from the measure developer.
 All comments for the measure under review are summarized in Appendix A.

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for the measure submitted for endorsement consideration to inform the Standing Committee's recommendations.
-One NQF member provided their expression of support.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("Support" or "Do Not Support") for each measure to inform the Standing Committee's recommendations during the commenting period.
+This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to the Standing Committee's deliberations.
+One NQF member expressed that they are in support of the measure.
+This information can be found in Appendix A of the post-comment meeting materials.